tweaky99/ansible/README.md

 1. A machine credential named RHEL.
 You use this machine credential to be able to run your playbooks on the providioned servers.
 2. A Custom Credential _Type_ called "Hashicorp Terraform Cloud".
 You use this later to create your credential.
 3. A token to be able to do stuff in Hashicorp Terraform Cloud.
 This token is available at: <TBC>
+4. An Execution Environment called "ee-tech-x-change-nl" in AAP that provides all the collections and dependencies you need in this workshop.

 ## Building Blocks
 First, you need to create some building blocks.